 At the end of Eden of the East, Akira (the hero) makes a comment to the effect that Japanese have great potential but need someone to rule them to unlock that potential.
 In the end, though, it actually subverts this aesop by more or less stating that while it might achieve great results, it would be wrong to do so.
 Similarly, Akira/the series seems to take the viewpoint that since national tragedies/catastrophes bring a country together, causing one is a great idea so long as you can figure out a way of doing it without killing anyone.

 Fate/Zero has Kiritsigu Emiya always killing the few to save the many but realizing that even by killing people he deems evil, he'll never create a world free of evil, cruelty, suffering and conflict.
 So he consults a wish granting device, the Holy Grail, after a long bloody war to get the miracle of world peace.
 The Holy Grail decides the only way for the world to have peace is for all beings capable of conflict to be dead, so there will be an absence of conflict.
 Needless to say, Kiritsugu was bothered by the implications that humanity is not capable of ever lasting peace.
+It should be noted, however, that the Grail had been corrupted such that it would twist any wish it could into a wish for worldwide destruction.

 The moral of the Tsumihoroboshi-hen arc appears to be "friends help friends hide the bodies."
 But in a more directly stated example, it's okay to hide things from your friends if they don't need to know about it.
 Even though they're your friends, it doesn't require complete disclosure.
 While Higurashi certainly emphasizes the importance of trusting your friends, at this point it acknowledges that there are some things people just can't tell others and shouldn't have to.